Attarintlo Akka Chellelu: Remake

-Now this series concept is in the Tamil-language as Rettai Roja, which airing on Zee Tamil.
-But the circumstances of death by Sravani in Zee Telugu's "Akka Chellellu" and by Anuradha in "Rettai Roja" were different.
-In "Akka Chellellu" Sravani meets her end in a car accident, wherein her car flies off a cliff (but actually not dead.
-She came after face transplantation) while in Zee Tamil's "Rettai Roja" Anuradha got murdered by Sreeja and Chinthamani.
+Now, this series concept is in the Tamil language as Rettai Roja, which airing on Zee Tamil.
+But, the circumstances of death by Sravani in Zee Telugu's "Attarintlo Akka Chellellu" and by Anuradha in "Rettai Roja" were different.
+In "Attarintlo Akka Chellellu" Sravani meets her end in a car accident, wherein her car flies off a cliff, while in Zee Tamil's "Rettai Roja" Anuradha got murdered by Sreeja and Chinthamani.
 Sreeja stabbed Anuradha with knife.